Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ~~Green~~ Off white* is used for header and green is used for footer, white for body and orange for buttons.

 **Note:**
-**When I started coding, I felt Dark Green (#065446), that I was going to use initially on the header, was too strong, therefore I used off white (#fafafa) as background colour of header with font colour of Dark Green (#065446).
+**When I started coding, I felt Dark Green (#065446), that I was going to use initially on the header, was too strong and didn't match with the hero image well, therefore I used off white (#fafafa) as background colour of header with font colour of Dark Green (#065446).
 I also decided to add contact section on top of the page so Dark Green is used for this.*

 ### Skeleton Plane
 Mobile first design and there are wireframes of Home, Courses, Accommodation and Register for mobile, tablet and desktop sizes.